MattGiord/LF-Diffusion/README.md

 MATLAB code for statistical analysis with low-frequency diffusion data (in a divergence form model).

-Author: Matteo Giordano, https://matteogiordano.weebly.com, and Sven Wang, https://sven-wang.weebly.com.
+Authors: Matteo Giordano, https://matteogiordano.weebly.com, and Sven Wang, https://sven-wang.weebly.com.

 This repository is associated with the article "Statistical algorithms for low-frequency diffusion data: A PDE approach" by Matteo Giordano and Sven Wang.
 The abstract of the paper is: